-The coronavirus pandemic has brought uncertainty for many people currently holding travel insurance policies or who are considering future travel and purchasing such insurance.
-Redpoint has added a Coronavirus FAQ page to its website that addresses questions and concerns regarding its travel insurance and the impact of COVID-19.
+Concerns about COVID-19 may present uncertainty for those holding travel insurance policies or who are considering future travel and purchasing such insurance.
+Redpoint features a Coronavirus FAQ page on its website that addresses questions and concerns regarding its travel insurance and the impact of COVID-19.
 We strongly recommend that you visit the page for an overview of topics such as policy coverage and limitations, policy modifications, cancellation, refunds, and more.
-Among the most important points: 1) Trip cancellation solely for concern or fear of travel associated with COVID-19 is not covered; 2) Should you request cancellation of your policy, a full refund of your premium is available only under a limited set of conditions; and 3) Should you request cancellation, you may be eligible to receive a pro-rated refund of the unused portion of your premium or a travel insurance credit.
-Travel insurance credit ("Premium Credit") is for the value of the policy purchased and may be applied to future policies.
-Premium Credits have no expiration dates.
-Rules and regulations apply.

-Please visit the Coronavirus FAQ page at the following link: https://redpointtravelprotection.com/covid_19_faq/
+Please visit the Coronavirus FAQ page at the following link: https://redpointtravelprotection.com/covid\19\faq/

-Additionally, as countries begin opening up for travel, many are instituting an array of COVID-19 entry requirements, including mandates to purchase travel insurance covering medical expenses due to COVID-19 Illness and accommodation in case of quarantine.
+Additionally, some countries maintain COVID-19 entry requirements, including mandates to purchase travel insurance covering medical expenses due to COVID-19 illness and in case of quarantine.
 Ripcord's comprehensive travel insurance plans are designed to satisfy the various country-specific travel insurance entry requirements.
 Those who purchase a Ripcord policy will receive a "letter of confirmation" that affirms that the policy satisfies such requirements.

 AIR INFORMATION: Victor Emanuel Travel is a full-service travel agency and wholly owned subsidiary of Victor Emanuel Nature Tours (VENT).
 Victor Emanuel Travel will be happy to make any domestic or international air travel arrangements from your home and return.
+Per-person fees apply for each set of travel arrangements: \$50 domestic; \$75 international.\ Many of our travelers choose to make their own air travel arrangements, but we emphasize the benefits to using our services.
+If you book your air arrangements yourself, Victor Emanuel Travel is unable to provide support in managing any flight delays and/or cancellations that could occur before and during a tour.
+When you purchase air tickets through Victor Emanuel Travel, our staff has ready access to your air ticket record and can provide assistance as problems arise.
 Please feel free to call the VENT office to confirm your air arrangements.